bitrix24/b24restdocs/api-reference/catalog/product/offer/catalog-product-offer-update.md

 >
 > Who can execute the method: administrator

-This method updates the fields of the offer.
+This method updates the fields of an offer.

 ## Method Parameters